1) Only work from paid up members shall be accepted.

 3) Each entry shall have a title (or be identified as ‘No Title 1,2……’), which shall be announced during the judging.
 The text shall be clearly legible otherwise it shall be announced “No Title”

 4) Each entrant will normally be allowed two entries in each competition.
 The Competition Secretary may limit the number of entries from each individual based on the total number of entries.

 5) The Competition secretary will send an invitation for entries to the competition to all members detailing the type of competition and closing date for submissions

 6) Competitors shall be divided into ability Groups.
 If the number of competitors is considered too low the groups shall be amalgamated.

 MEDIA SPECIFIC RULES

 1) All prints shall be mounted on stiff card and clearly labelled with the title, photographers name and group.
 The maximum size of mounted prints shall be 40 x 50 cm.

 2) To ensure the start of judging by 8 PM, on competition evenings, labelled entries shall be handed in by 7.45 PM.
 Late entries will not cannot be accepted.

-3) The rear of image mounts must be free of any residual adhesive, un-dried ink or any abrasive material that may damage other entries.
+3) The rear of image mounts must be free of any residual adhesive, undried ink or any abrasive material that may damage other entries.

 4) Labels or text should be positioned to indicate the correct print display orientation.